What Is Parapet Wall? | The Need of Parapet Wall | Uses of Parapet Wall | Types of Parapet Wall | Importance Notes for Parapet Wall Construction

 Initially, the King’s parapet wall was used to protect buildings from military attacks, but today it is primarily used as a guard rail.

-In this article, for this type of construction, the Parapet wall, types of the parapet wall and Construction of Parapet wall, etc., are discussed.
+In this article, for this type of construction, the Parapet wall, types of parapet walls, and Construction of Parapet walls, etc., are discussed.

 What Is Parapet Wall?